KofiSey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all of the file /etc/ssh/sshd_config starting with a letter
+replace all characters a and c from input to z and e respectively